team-mayes/atesa/docs/the_config_file.rst

 Basic Workflow
 --------------

 The following sections outline the contents of the configuration files for each part of a standard ATESA workflow.
-Following these steps will allow you to start with only a definition of each stable state and an model of one of them (or with a hypothesized transition state model, if preferred), and end with a validated reaction coordinate and a free energy profile along that coordinate connecting the two basins.
+Following these steps will allow you to start with only a definition of each stable state and a model of one of them (or with a hypothesized transition state model, if preferred), and end with a validated reaction coordinate and a free energy profile along that coordinate connecting the two basins.
 The workflow of a complete transition path sampling workflow with ATESA is outlined graphically here.

 .. figure:: _images/ATESA_workflow.png